thanseehabdulla/thanseehabdulla/README.md

 ### Hi there 👋

 ## About Me
-My name is Abdulla, I live in Kerala, Kasaragod India and I work as a Software Engineer at ccs technologies pvt ltd where we're building digital solution products for out clients.
+My name is Abdulla, I live in Kerala, Kasaragod India and I work as a Staff Software Engineer at IBM Labs where we're building digital solution products for out clients.

 I’m a member of the Technology team where I primarily contribute as part of the Cloud Native Group.
 I also work on a number of other freelance projects, mostly in the JavaScript and TypeScript ecosystems.